White House announces it will not comply with 'illegitimate and unconstitutional' impeachment inquiry

 White House officials told Fox News the vote opening the proceedings was a small ask, considering the implications of potentially overturning a national election.

-The letter went on to note that "information has recently come to light that the whistleblower had contact with [House Intelligence Committee] Chairman [Adam] Schiff's office before filing the complaint," and that Schiff's "initial denial of such contact caused The Washington Post to conclude that Chairman Schiff "clearly made a statement that was false."
+The letter went on to note that "information has recently come to light that the whistleblower" who first flagged Trump's call with Ukraine's president "had contact with [House Intelligence Committee] Chairman [Adam] Schiff's office before filing the complaint."

+And Schiff's "initial denial of such contact caused The Washington Post to conclude that Chairman Schiff "clearly made a statement that was false," the letter observed.

+Multiple reports surfaced this week that the whistleblower had a prior "professional relationship" with one of the 2020 Democratic candidates for president.
+On Friday, lawyers for the whistleblower did not respond to questions from Fox News about the whistleblower's possible previous relationship with any currently prominent Democrat.

 The letter added: "In any event, the American people understand that Chairman Schiff cannot covertly assist with the submission of a complaint, mislead the public about his involvement, read a counterfeit version of the call to the American people, and then pretend to sit in judgment as a neutral 'investigator.'"

-The letter then dinged Schiff for reciting a fictional version of Trump's call with Ukraine's leader during a congressional hearing.
+The White House was dinging Schiff for reciting a fictional version of Trump's call with Ukraine's leader during a congressional hearing.
 Schiff later called his statements a "parody."

 "Perhaps the best evidence that there was no wrongdoing on the call is the fact that, after the actual record of the call was released, Chairman Schiff chose to concoct a false version of the call and to read his made-up transcript to the American people at a public hearing," the letter stated.
 "The chairman's action only further undermines the public's confidence in the fairness of any inquiry before his committee."